-Kanban task management: how tasks are organised
+Kanban task management: organising tasks

 The term ‘Kanban’ describes a visual task management system that allows team members to manage work as it moves through a process from inception to completion.